rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My job as a **Creative Designer** has started when I was working in various O2Jam organizations between year 2012 and 2015 with the following responsibilities:
+- My job as a **Creative Designer** has started when I was working in O2Jam from 2012 to 2015 with the following responsibilities:

   - Loading images for some of my notechart projects using **Adobe Photoshop**
   - 3 difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**

-- This field is where I am currently working on right now; enhancing my technical knowledge and skills until I see myself being able to meet the industry level standard as part of my learning journey: a road to become a professional **Full Stack Developer**.
+- This position is where I am **working in progress**.

 <br/>